 The holiday season in Santa Fe is a magical time, filled with revelry, joy and light.
 The city is aglow with farolitos and trees wrapped in colorful lights.
-Caroling, holiday parties, open houses and community celebrations spread good cheer throughout the city in this final month of the year.
-Nowhere else can you experience the timeless traditions of three cultures—Native American, Hispano and Anglo—interwoven into pageantry, splendor and fun for the whole family.
+Caroling, holiday parties, open houses, and community celebrations spread good cheer throughout the city in this final month of the year.
+Nowhere else can you experience the timeless traditions of three cultures—Native American, Hispano, and Anglo—interwoven into pageantry, splendor, and fun for the whole family.
 Walk through an enchanted garden filled with dazzling light displays.
 Watch a puppet show performed by beloved and historic marionettes.
-Meet Santa Claus in an historic palace, and stroll fabled Canyon Road, gloriously illuminated by farolitos on Christmas Eve.
-No doubt about it, this is one of most joyous times to be in Santa Fe.
+Meet Santa Claus in a historic palace, and stroll fabled Canyon Road, gloriously illuminated by farolitos on Christmas Eve.
+No doubt about it, this is one of the most joyous times to be in Santa Fe.

 Let it Glow, Let it Glow, Let it Glow

 Revel in the sight of thousands of twinkling lights at the Santa Fe Botanical Garden during GLOW-A Winter Lights Event.
 This annual tradition, held throughout December, will fill your heart with the spirit of the season as you wind your way on garden paths, admiring large-scale light installations and spectacular laser shows set against the nighttime sky.
-Warm up with hot chocolate, introduce the little ones to Santa and dance to your heart's delight in the Pavillion to live music from some of Santa Fe's best-loved bands.
-Half Broke Horses plays on December 7, The Bus Tapes on December 8, Stephanie Hatfield and Bill Palmer on December 13 and Nosostros on December 20.
-There's much more music on tap, so check the website to see the full schedule.
+Warm up with hot chocolate, introduce the little ones to Santa, and dance to your heart’s delight in the Pavillion to live music from some of Santa Fe’s best-loved bands.

 The Pageant of Las Posadas

 The hallowed search by Mary and Joseph for a place of shelter before the birth of Jesus is commemorated with Las Posadas, a religious event celebrated around the world.
-In Santa Fe, this free annual tradition takes place on Sunday, December 8, starting in the Plaza at 5:30 p.m, A candle-lit procession will make its way around the Plaza as Mary and Joseph's journey is re-enacted, ending in the Palace of the Governors' courtyard with carols, hot cider and cookies for all.
+A candle-lit procession will make its way around the Plaza as Mary and Joseph’s journey is re-enacted, ending in the Palace of the Governors’ courtyard with carols, hot cider, and cookies for all.

 Fabulously Festive Farolitos